Volume 21, Issue 1 (Pajouhan Scientific Journal, Winter 2023) Pajouhan Sci J 2023, 21(1): 47-53 | Back to browse issues page

 References

-2. heraghi F, Pakseresht M, Parsa P, Basiri B. Effect of kangaroo mother care on premature newborns’ pain due to invasive procedures in neonatal intensive care unit of hospital Fatemieh, Hamadan.
-Journal of Ilam University of Medical Sciences.
+2. Cheraghi F, Pakseresht M, Parsa P, Basiri B. Effect of kangaroo mother care on premature newborns' pain due to invasive procedures in neonatal intensive care unit of hospital Fatemieh, Hamadan [in Persian].
+J Ilam Univ Med Sci.
 2014;22(1):31-40.

-6. Ghorbani F, Mirlashari J, Navab E, Higman W, Valizadeh S. Experiences of the Iranian neonatal intensive care unit nurses in implementing family-centered care: walking on an insecure foundation.
-Iranian Journal of Neonatology IJN.
+3. Ghorbani F, Mirlashari J, Navab E, Higman W, Valizadeh S. Experiences of the Iranian neonatal intensive care unit nurses in implementing family-centered care: walking on an insecure foundation.
+IJN.
 2018;9(2):42-9.

-11. Edelman CL, Kudzma EC.
-Health promotion throughout the life span-e-book: Elsevier Health Sciences; 2021.
-[DOI]
+6. Edelman CL, Kudzma EC.
+Health promotion throughout the life span-e-book.
+Amsterdam, Netherlands: Elsevier Health Sciences; 2021.

 21. Sharifirad G, Shahnazi H, Sedighi E, Mahaki B. The effect of supporter presence in education sessions of breastfeeding on knowledge, attitude and behavior of nulliparous women [in Persian].
 J Health.
 2018;9(1):45-61.